mumairofficial/fm-contact/README.md

 6. Once all dependencies installed then simple run `ng serve` or `yarn start`
 7. Open chrome or firefox and enter `localhost:4200`

+### Project Layout Design

+For project layout design I got inspirations from twitter new design and column layout.
+I used utility first css library called `tailwind.css` to style individual component and some custom css.

 ### Project Structure Overview

 This project is structured on top of angular style guidelines.
 There are 3 main directries to manage application logic.